AlibabaCloudDocs/icms_mqtt/intl.en-US/Authorization and Authentication/Signature authentication.md

 ## Verify the signature in the console {#section_ijc_5k4_hhb .section}

-The AliwareMQ for IoT console provides the signature calculation tool so that you can compare and check whether your signature calculation is correct.
+The MQ for MQTT console provides the signature calculation tool so that you can compare and check whether your signature calculation is correct.

-In the left-side navigation pane of the AliwareMQ for IoT console, choose **Signature Verification**, and enter the AccessKeyId, AccessKeySecret, and Client ID of the application-used account to obtain the Username and Password parameters that need to be set in the application.
+In the left-side navigation pane of the MQ for MQTT console, choose **Signature Verification**, and enter the AccessKeyId, AccessKeySecret, and Client ID of the application-used account to obtain the Username and Password parameters that need to be set in the application.

 **Note:**